-Sometimes cats prefer their meals served warm or even closer to body temperature.
-Warming the meals by using dishes warmed in the oven then adding the food releases the flavors and aromas.
-Use a warmed flat food dish so it does not interfere with your cat’s sensitive whiskers and put them off their food.
+Sometimes pets prefer their meals served warm or even closer to body temperature.
+Warming the meals by using dishes warmed in the oven then adding the food and/or adding warm-hot water releases the flavors and aromas.

-After you order, simply defrost and serve.
+After you receive the food simply defrost and serve.
 But if you want more…

 When you receive the meals, place them in the freezer.
 One recommendation is to place three containers in the fridge so they can defrost.
 As you use a container from the fridge, pull a container from the freezer and replace the used one in the fridge.
 This will give you a 36hr defrosting time, assuming you feed every 12hrs or so, making your meals defrosted and ready to use.
 You can accelerate the defrosting by placing the container in coldish to warm water, like in your kitchen sink.
 Float the container and in about 30-50 minutes it’ll be defrosted.

 Handling raw meat is no different than when you cook chicken or steak at home.
 Those dishes start off raw as you know.
 In other words, there is nothing unusual or to be excessively concerned about since most people have handled raw meat in their kitchens.
 This is no different, and probably easier.

 Make sure you wash the area and any utensils with soap where you handled the raw product.
 Wash your hands with soap immediately after serving the raw food into clean food bowls to prevent cross-contamination.